devgolwala/Dev1_Portfolio/README.md

 ## Sports - Soccer

 * I have a bit of an obsession with Sports, especially soccer, lets get into it and I will try to note down why the Greatest of All Time is Cristiano Ronaldo.

+Cristiano Ronaldo vs Lionel Messi has been a rivalry for the ages.
+Anyone that follows soccer knows who these two are, well I am going to compare the two based on facts and obviously take into account the proven political affairs that favoured one over the other.

+As fans all we wish for is that our Team Win all games by hook or crook.
+And in the sport of soccer the team that scores the most goals in a game essentially wins, which makes goal scoring the most important factor in this Sport.

+** Atheletism **